Civil Analysis - Collision Analysis

 When working with Single-axis trackers, it can be beneficial to review the collision analysis through the scope of the Piling range, but we will also look at the Terrain limit option as well.

-With Piling range analysis, we may specify the minimum and maximum limit for pole length and use the tool to highlight the affected frames and their specific poles.
+With Piling range analysis, we may specify the lower and upper limit for pole length and use the tool to highlight the affected frames and their specific poles.

 In our example, the pole reveal length for a flat terrain is 1.4 meters.
 We will take this value and enter it as the lower limit for our analysis and, for example, purposes set the upper limit to 1.7 meters.
 The upper limit is generally something that is specified by the tracker manufacturer, based on the mechanical specifications of the equipment.